What is van gap insurance?

 There are different kinds of policies available on the market.

 GAP insurance is available for new, used, leased, business-owned or privately purchased vehicles.
 There are several different types of policies.
 The main one is RTI Combined (also known as Return to Invoice/Financial Shortfall combined product) and Return to Invoice (also known as Invoice Price Protection) GAP.
 Other types of GAP include Finance GAP, Return to Value GAP and Equivalent Value/Replacement GAP.
-Make sure that you buy the type of policy that best suits your needs.
+Make sure that you buy the type of policy that best suits your needs, and includes Transit Van Servicing.

 Regardless of the cover the owner chooses, if the vehicle has been paid for in instalments, both the GAP insurer and the vehicle motor insurer are likely to pay the finance company first.
 The owner will receive anything extra after the loan has been paid back.